-- 2. Refer to the Code of Student Conduct Policy (link) for procedure of Student Conduct Board Hearing and determination. - 3.
+Refer to the Code of Student Conduct Policy CODE\OF\STUDENT\CONDUCT\POLICY for procedure of Student Conduct Board Hearing and determination.

 Violation of the plagiarism policy will be noted in the student's permanent file.
 In addition, violation of the plagiarism policy will result in no credit (a grade of 0) on the test or written assignment.
-Additionally, this violation may result in no opportunity to retest or rewrite, failure of the course or dismissal from the College.
+This violation may result in no opportunity to retest or rewrite, failure of the course or dismissal from the College.